Using the Pivotal SSL Service

-To access your Pivotal SSL dashboard from Apps Manager, click Manage Service on the service listing.
+To access your Pivotal SSL dashboard from the Apps Manager, do the following:

-Complete the following steps in your Apps Manager Console to upload your certificate:
+Do the following in Apps Manager to upload your certificate:

 Provide your certificate.
 If you have a certificate file, which has either a

-Note: If you are uploading a new certificate to an existing instance of the Pivotal SSL Service, you must include all intermediate chain certificates in the correct order even if they are not changing.
-Refer to the Concatenating Certificates section for instructions on combining chain files.
+Note: If you upload a new certificate to an existing instance of the Pivotal SSL Service, you must include all intermediate chain certificates in the correct order, even if they are not changing.
+See Concatenating Certificates for instructions about combining chain files.

-When your certificate uploads successfully, the dashboard displays an alias for your SSL ELB and instructions for associating the alias with your website.
+When your certificate uploads successfully, the dashboard displays an alias for your SSL Elastic Load Balancer (ELB) and instructions for associating the alias with your website.